NIRSpec Target Acquisition

 Expected accuracies of approximately 20–60 mas (depends on relative astrometric accuracy of reference targets and science sources)

-The VERIFY_ONLY option, available only for IFU and MOS observations, relies only on guide star acquisition performed by the FGS to establish the telescope pointing.
+The VERIFY_ONLY option, available only for IFU and MOS observations, relies on guide star acquisition performed by the FGS to establish the telescope pointing.
 At the end of a visit, a verification image is taken with the MSA ALLOPEN configuration.
-Alternatively, a protective MSA configuration can be used to prevent persistence in subsequent science exposures.
-However, an MSA configuration other than ALLOPEN or ALLCLOSED will require an aperture position angle assignment entailing a planning process similar to MOS observation planning.
-That process requires the use of MPT to design an MSA configuration at the last pointing of every visit.
-For this reason, and because of increased demand on the scheduling system, the use of protected MSA configurations should be a last resort.
-It should also be noted that for the IFU, an image can be reconstructed from the data cube itself.
+Alternatively, if only images of the IFU slices are desired, the observation can be done with the ALLCLOSED configuration.
+It should also be noted that for the IFU, an image of the IFU field of view can be reconstructed from the spectroscopic data cube itself.
+The use of custom protected MSA configurations for VERIFY_ONLY are not supported at this time.